-- How to Set up a Google AdWords Campaign
+- How to Set up a Google AdWords Campaign for 2019

 - 1. Identify Your Advertising Goal

 - 2. Spend Some Time With Your Online Content

 - 3. Incorporate Search Engine Optimization (SEO)

 - 4. Claim Your Google Listing

 - 9. Write Your Ad Content